 Ala’a Suleiman, of Amman, is the co-founder of Masmoo3 For Audio Knowledge, one of the first providers of digital audio books in both Jordan and the region.
 She has also published books for children focused on promoting ethics and tolerance, and she is currently working on more books covering diverse topics.

-Lara Ayoub, of Amman, is digital coordinator in the digital and social media department of Al Mamlaka TV.
+Lara Ayoub, of Amman, is digital director in the digital and social media department of Al Mamlaka TV.
 She is the co-founder of SADAQA, a nonprofit promoting child daycare in the workplace.
 Lara was selected as one of the top 100 women in the Vital Voices Global Leadership Network and is this year’s winner of the Goldman Sachs – Fortune Global Women Leaders Award.